 I appealed to him.
 "If it is our life, shouldn't we make the final decision?"

 He shook his head as if I still wasn't getting it.
-"The roll of the dice determines your outcomes."
+"The roll of the dice determines your outcome."
 Around the table the Fates nodded in silent agreement.

 "I don't mean to be a bother, but why are there eight of you?"

-"If what the dice shows is troubling, we discuss the factors, and then we take a vote."
+"If what the dice shows is troubling, we discuss the factors and take a vote."

 "I see.
 Wouldn't it be easier to vote if your number were odd, like seven?
 Then one could be the tiebreaker."